-Humpback whales can accumulate persistent organic pollutants (POPs) and pesticides (e.g. Dichlorodiphenyltrichloroethane (DDT)) in their blubber, as a result either of feeding on contaminated prey (bioaccumulation) or inhalation in areas of high contaminant concentrations (e.g. regions of atmospheric deposition) (Barrie et al. 1992; Wania and Mackay 1993).
+Humpback whales can accumulate persistent organic pollutants (POPs) and pesticides (e.g. Dichlorodiphenyltrichloroethane (DDT)) in their blubber, as a result either of feeding on contaminated prey (bioaccumulation).
 The health effects of different doses of contaminants are currently unknown for humpback whales (Krahn et al. 2004b).

 Recently, Elfes et al. (2010) compared POPs, in biopsy samples collected from humpback whales from different feeding areas in the North Pacific and North Atlantic.
 These feeding areas included the coastal waters off California, Washington, and Alaska, and off the Gulf of Maine.
 In general, POP levels were higher in humpback whales from the North Atlantic than whales from the North Pacific (Elfes et al. 2010).
-However, DDT levels in North Atlantic humpback whales were slightly less than that measured in humpback whales feeding in southern California.
+However, levels of PCBs, DDTs, and PBDEs were still high along the US.
+West Coast, with the highest concentrations in samples from Southern California and Washington.
+DDT levels in North Atlantic humpback whales were slightly less than that measured in humpback whales feeding in southern California.
 DDTs in humpback whales off California were remarkably high, and when compared between the two California feeding regions, the whales feeding in the southern region had levels more than 6 times those measured in whales feeding in northern California.
 In fact, all POP classes were higher in the blubber of humpback whales off southern California than in other feeding regions in the North Pacific.
-The authors note this difference was not surprising because this area, which includes the action area, is highly urbanized and impacted by more pollutant inputs (such as wastewater and stormwater) than northern California, and humpback whales demonstrate strong site fidelity to feeding areas.
+The authors note this difference was not surprising because this area, similar to portions of the action area, is highly urbanized and impacted by more pollutant inputs (such as wastewater and stormwater) than northern California, and humpback whales demonstrate strong site fidelity to feeding areas.